-That’s how US healthcare industry is going through the rough patches currently.
+This explains how the US healthcare industry is going through rough patches currently.
 Of the $250 billion fraud in Healthcare, almost $75 Billion contributes to EHR Fraud.
-OIG is encountering major issues in EHR fraud regarding copy and paste
+OIG is encountering major issues in EHR fraud regarding copy and paste.

 - Healthcare Provider Copies the information from one patient account and pastes to multiple patient records.

 - It fails to update the patient data.

 - It fails to review the documentation of patient treatment.

 - False or irrelevant documentation for higher level of service.

 But what’s more alarming to add on to this issue is that only 3 out of 18 Medicare contractors used EHR audit log data as part of their review process.
 According to AHIMA report in September, 78% to 90% of physicians use copy and paste function in EHR.
 Besides, 20% to 78 % of physician notes are copied text.

 Despite the appalling start of HealthCare.gov, thousands of civilians chose new insurance plans, receiving one of the key aspects of the Affordable Care Act underway.
 Now the entire US economy is waiting to see, whether the exchanges will work, said Tom Carden, a senior managing director at New Jersey-based Martin Healthcare Advisors.

 The healthcare industry will be observing for responses to demands such as: